-All too often, car batteries are taken for granted until they simply stop working.
+Quite often, car batteries are taken for granted until they stop working.
 A dead battery can be an inconvenience at best and, at worst, may leave you stranded somewhere.
 That’s why it’s important to know when you should replace your car battery.

 One of the main indicators that you might want to replace your battery is age.
-On average, your car battery should last five to seven years.
+On average, your car battery should last 3 to 5 years.
 If it’s getting older, keep a close eye on how well it performs over time.

-Some batteries last longer and others die even sooner; much of it has to do with how often you drive your vehicle.
+Battery life will vary based on numerous factors; much of that variance has to do with how often you drive your vehicle.
 Driving your car charges the battery.
-If you take your car out daily, the battery is likely going to last longer than the battery in a car that sits unused for long periods of time.
+If you take your car out daily, the battery is probably going to last longer than the battery in a car that sits unused for long periods of time.